French duel: Macron vs Le Pen fight for presidency

 With most votes from the 12-candidate first round counted by Monday morning, Macron had more than 27% and Le Pen had 23%.
 Hard-left leader Jean-Luc Melenchon was third with close to 22%.

-Macron improved on his first-round showing in 2017, despite his presidency being rocked by the yellow vest protest movement over perceived economic injustice, the pandemic and Russia’s war in Ukraine.
+Macron improved on his first-round showing in 2017, despite his presidency being rocked by the yellow vest movement, the pandemic and Russia’s war in Ukraine.

 The election outcome will have wide international influence as Europe struggles to contain the havoc wreaked by that war.
 Macron has strongly backed European Union sanctions on Russia while Le Pen has worried about their impact on French living standards.
 Macron also is a firm supporter of NATO and of close collaboration among the EU 27 members.